zastlx/zastlx/README.md

 ### About me

-- 🌟 I like reverse engineering, mostly websites, and sometimes anything I can get my hands on.
+- 🌟 I like reverse engineering and poking at anything I can get my hands on.

 - 🚀 I'm a full-stack web developer; I enjoy both frontend and backend work.